-Drama in the MYP engages students in an active relationship with theater and it encourages the growth of creative, reflective, collaborative and communication skills.
+Theatre in the MYP engages students and encourages the growth of creative, reflective, collaborative and communication skills.
 Emphasis is placed on the students' artistic development through continuous investigation, planning, goal setting, rehearsing, performing, reflection and evaluation.

 Examples of inquiries in Drama include: